 - Small blisters or sores on the genitals

 - A discharge from their penis or vagina

 At this point it’s important not to panic: many of these symptoms are related to other STDs that you don’t want around either!
 But if your symptoms are persistent or severe enough that they affect your daily life (for example, causing pain during intercourse), then it might be worth visiting a doctor or gynecologist for proper diagnosis and treatment options.

-HIV/AIDS is a sexually transmitted disease (STD) that can be spread through sexual contact, including vaginal and anal sex.
+HIV/AIDS is a sexually transmitted disease (potentially asymptomatic STD) that can be spread through sexual contact, including vaginal and anal sex.
 It can also be spread by sharing needles to inject drugs, or blood transfusions.
 If you’re HIV positive, it’s important to talk with your doctor about ways to protect yourself and others against getting the virus.